-The Greeks that invented democracy, and the Romans built on their idea.
-When the American Founding Fathers wrote the Constitution, they based it on what they learned from studying Rome and Athens.
+The Greeks invented democracy, and the Romans built on their idea.
+When the American Founding Fathers wrote the Constitution, they based it on these ideas from Rome and Athens.

 Christianity began in Jerusalem after the death of Jesus Christ.
-This religion brought some new ideas, including what Roman Christians called “imago Dei.”
+This religion brought some new ideas, like “imago Dei.”
 This is the idea that all humans have a divine nature because they are created in the image of God.
 Because of this, all people are equal in the eyes of God.

-Much later, the philosophers of the 17th and 18th centuries wee inspires by “imago dei” to come up with the idea of universal rights.
-This started the path to ending slavery, giving people men and women equal rights, and all kinds of ideas we value today.
+Much later, philosophers were inspired by “imago dei” to come up with the idea of universal rights.
+This means that rights are universal – they belong to everyone.
+This started the path to ending slavery, giving men and women equal rights, and more.

 We find this idea of universal rights under God in the Declaration of Independence, which says: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights.”

-The ideas from these three ancient cities have not only shaped the West but have changed the whole world.
+The ideas from these three ancient cities have shaped the West and changed the whole world.
 Science and reason brought us cars, electricity, and space travel.
-Christianity ended slavery across the globe and brought us universal rights.
+Christianity worked to end slavery across the globe and brought us universal rights.
 And it all began in Athens, Rome, and Jerusalem.